3000acres/devdocs/README.md

   * update model
   * update form and controller to add the field
   * update site detail page to show the data
+* Create a git branch to work on: `git checkout -b storyname`
 * Work through the tasks, ticking them off as you go
 * Commit frequently, making sure you have working tests at each stage
 * When you are done (or taking an extended break) push your work up to